Preparing Your Interview Transcripts

 Tips for Effective Tagging

-• Use consistent formatting: lowercase terms, avoid special characters, use singular forms
+• Use consistent formatting - Stick to lowercase, avoid special characters, use singular forms (e.g., “family” not “families”)

 Example Transcript Format